-- KYAE is responsible for negotiating and signing all MOUs and Infrastructure Funding Agreements (IFAs)/Resource Sharing agreements with the state and local workforce innovation boards.
-MOUs include the colocation of space along with services provided to the system.
-Fiscal Agents should discuss and negotiate co-location with KYAE staff.
-All instructional facilities and services comply with the Americans with Disabilities Act of 1990117 as amended. - Facilities have appropriate exterior and interior signage identifying the KYAE providers as an Adult Education center and "A Proud Partner of the American Job Center Network" in unity with WIOA partners. - The learning environment is in good condition and properly maintained with adequate space and equipment. - There is a separate room available for student assessment and counseling purposes. - The building and surroundings are safe and sanitary. - The location is easily accessible with adequate parking. - The facility has an environment conducive to student engagement and participation. - Adult education centers are in age-appropriate settings conducive to adult learning and adhere to local policies and procedures regarding adults on local school campuses.
+- Title II Local Board Representatives are responsible for negotiating and signing all MOUs and Infrastructure Funding Agreements (IFAs)/Resource Sharing agreements with the state and local workforce innovation boards.
+MOUs include the co-location of space along with services provided to the system.
+Fiscal Agents should discuss and negotiate co-location with their local Title II Representative, as necessary. - All instructional facilities and services comply with the Americans with Disabilities Act of 1990 as amended. - Facilities have appropriate exterior and interior signage identifying the KYAE providers as an Adult Education center and "A Proud Partner of the American Job Center Network" in unity with WIOA partners. - The learning environment is in good condition and properly maintained with adequate space and equipment. - There is a separate room available for student assessment and counseling purposes. - The building and surroundings are safe and sanitary. - The location is easily accessible with adequate parking. - The facility has an environment conducive to student engagement and participation. - Adult education centers are in age-appropriate settings conducive to adult learning and adhere to local policies and procedures regarding adults on local school campuses.